 Traditional Fijian meals consist of starches, relishes and a drink.
 Common starches include taro, yams, sweet potatoes and cassava.
 Food is usually cooked in the lovo method, which involves wrapping it in palm fronds and banana leaves and roasting in a pit lined with hot stones.
 Meats like pork, chicken or fish is placed on the bottom, starches cover the meat, and then covered with dirt to seal, and left to cook for 3 hours.
 Delish!

-TripADeal travels to Fiji here.
+Find a TripADeal trip to Fiji here.